magister-ludi/QuantumBook.jl/README.md

 # QuantumBook.jl
 This is a Julia port of the [code](https://github.com/johanvos/quantumjava) from the book "[Quantum Computing in Action](https://www.manning.com/books/quantum-computing-in-action)".

-Most of the code is provided as notebooks and as stand alone scripts.
+Julia versions of most of the code presented in the book is provided as notebooks and as stand alone scripts.

 ## Setup